Life Alert Medical Alert System Price and Value in 2025

 Does Life Alert fit in your budget?

-This is probably the most critical factor to consider, as Life Alert’s services are on the pricier side for the industry.
-Its bundles range in price from $69.95 to $89.95 per month, depending on the package.
-You should also keep in mind that there is a one-time shipping and installation fee of $197 for each package, which is one of the highest installation fees we’ve seen.
+This is probably the most critical factor to consider, because Life Alert’s services are on the pricier side for the industry.
+Bundles range in price from $69.95 to $89.95 per month, depending on the package.
+Keep in mind that there is a one-time shipping and installation fee of $197 for each package, which is one of the highest installation fees we’ve seen.

 Do you need fall detection or other add-ons?

-All of Life Alert’s devices have essential features like long-lasting batteries and two-way speakers, but they don’t currently offer extra features like fall detection, jewelry pendants, or activity tracking.
-If you’re looking for those bells and whistles, visit our Bay Alarm Medical review or our Aloe Care Health review.
+All of Life Alert’s devices have essential features such as long-lasting batteries and two-way speakers, but they don’t currently offer extra features such as fall detection, jewelry pendants or activity tracking.
+If you’re looking for those bells and whistles, check out Bay Alarm Medical packages or read our Aloe Care Health review.

-Are you all right with a three-year contract?
+Are you willing to sign a three-year contract?

 All new Life Alert customers must sign a three-year contract.
-Month-to-month plans become available after the initial three years, but if you’re looking to avoid a long-term contract, Life Alert may not be the right choice for you.
+Month-to-month plans become available after the initial three years, but Life Alert may not be the right choice for you if you’re looking to avoid a long-term contract.

 Did You Know?